UKGovernmentBEIS/orpml/README.md

 Regulators that contribute content to the ORP will provide their content in ORPML and send it to the ORP via an API.
 Users of the ORP (RegTech companies, citizens..) can search the ORP and receive results where each returned document is formatted in ORPML.

-### Where can I see more technical details?

-The DBaT github [organisation](https://github.com/UKGovernmentBEIS) will contain the ORPML repo which will contain the design decisions of the standard and each release of the standard in XML schema.
-The repository is not currently live but it is envisaged that it will be mid 2023.

 ### What stage is it in?

 Currently, the standard is at v0.1.
-Major changes to both the nature and content of the standard should be expected.
+**Major changes to both the nature and content of the standard should be expected.**
 Initial consultation with both regulators and RegTech companies will use v0.1 as a discussion point.

 ## What has been its creation process to date?